SiriusXM: Executives

 Following the merger, Sirius CEO Mel Karmazin became CEO of the combined company, and XM chairman Gary Parsons retained his role.
 XM CEO and co-founder Hugh Panero stepped down in August 2007, shortly after the merger was first announced.

 XM Satellite Radio executives who were not offered jobs in the new combined company were assured golden parachute severance packages that had been approved in 2007.
 Former CEO Nate Davis received a severance package worth US$10 million.
 Erik Toppenberg, executive vice president of programming, received a severance package worth US$5.34 million.
 CFO Joseph Euteneuer received a severance package worth US$4.9 million.
 Vernon Irvin, chief marketing officer, received a severance package worth US$4.5 million.

-In November 2009, Parsons resigned as chairman of Sirius XM, receiving a payout of more than US$9 million.
+In November 2009, Parsons resigned as chairman of SiriusXM, receiving a payout of more than US$9 million.
 He was succeeded by Eddy Hartenstein, former publisher and CEO of the Los Angeles Times.
-In December 2012, Mel Karmazin stepped down as Sirius XM CEO after Liberty Media gained control of 49.5% of the company.
+In December 2012, Mel Karmazin stepped down as SiriusXM CEO after Liberty Media gained control of 49.5% of the company.
 James E. Meyer was named interim CEO.
 On April 30, 2013, he was named permanent CEO.
-Also in April 2013, Liberty Media CEO Greg Maffei was named Sirius XM's chairman, succeeding Hartenstein.
+Also in April 2013, Liberty Media CEO Greg Maffei was named SiriusXM's chairman, succeeding Hartenstein.

 In October 2019, Denise Karkos was named Chief Marketing Officer and in November 2019, Alex Luke was named Senior VP of Digital Content for SiriusXM and Pandora.

 In September 2020, SiriusXM announced that Jennifer Witz would succeed James Meyer as the company's CEO once he retires by December 31, 2020.
 The company also hired AMC Networks Inc's Sean Sullivan as Chief Financial Officer.

 In December 2021, Joe Inzerillo, former Chief Technology Officer of Disney Streaming Services, was named the CTO of SiriusXM.

+In November 2025 it was announced that Zac Coughlin, Chief Financial Officer of PVH Corp., would become CFO with effect from January 1, 2026.